How to Import Data via REST API into Magento 2

 If you are not familiar with REST, here is a brief description from StackOverflow.

 Let’s take a look at API that adheres to the principles of REST.
 Its nature eliminates the necessity to know anything about the structure of the API from the perspective of the client.
-Indeed, the server provides all information required by the client for interacting with the service.
+Indeed, the server provides all the information required by the client for interacting with the service.

 An excellent example of the core REST principle is an HTML form.
 From the perspective of the server, the resource location and the required fields are specified.
 From the perspective of the browser, it is not clear in advance what information to submit and where.
 The server provides the answers to both questions.